Steve Pavlovic: Festival promoter

 In 1995 Pavlovic launched Summersault, a touring art and music festival that toured Australia during 1995 and 1996.
 The festival included performances by the Beastie Boys, Foo Fighters, Sonic Youth, Pavement, Rancid, Beck and more.

 The festival also hosted outsider art exhibitions in Sydney and Melbourne curated by Aaron Rose and featured artist Rita Akermann, Alex Gray, Phil Frost, Spike Jonze and Mark Gonzales.

 The festival included a pre party event in Sydney and Melbourne hosted by English record label Mo Wax and featured performances from DJ Shadow, Money Mark and Attica Blues.

-In 1997 and 1998 he collaborated with Adam Yauch from the Beastie Boys to organize the Australian Tibetian Freedom Concert, featuring Crowded House and many other domestic artists.
+In 1997 and 1998 he collaborated with Adam Yauch from the Beastie Boys to organise the Australian Tibetian Freedom Concert, featuring Crowded House and many other domestic artists.

 In 2007 he toured Daft Punk to Australia, creating the Nevereverland Festival a single stage event with Daft Punk, The Presets, Cut Copy, Van She, Muscles and French DJ's Busy B, Sebastion and Kavinsky.

 In 2008 the festival celebrated Modular Recordings 10 year anniversary with live performances in Sydney, Melbourne and Brisbane from The Klaxons, The Presets, Whitest Boy Alive, Cut Copy, Ladyhawke, Tame Impala and Hercules and Love affair.

 In 2013 Pavlovic launched the boutique FOR festival in Croatia on the island of Hvar, – the debut line-up included James Blake, Solange, James Murphy, 2manydj's, Nicolas Jaar, Tensnake, Danielle Baldelli and Tame Impala.

 The 2014 edition featured Haim, Darkside, Neneh Cherry, Mark Ronson, Klaxons, Kelela, Erlend Oye, Erol Alkan, Storm Queen, Maurice Fulton and Movement.

 Curatorial projects

 In 2007 and 2008 he was the creative director of the English V Festival in Australia.
 The first year the festival was headlined by the Pixies, Beck, Pet Shop Boys, Groove Armada, Soulwax and featured many others.

 In 2011 Pavlovic was invited to curate the Vivid Live festival at the Sydney Opera House.
 The first two years had been curated by Brian Eno; Lou Reed and Laurie Anderson.
 His programme set new sales and attendance records.
 His programme featured The Cure (performing their first 3 albums in entirety), Spiritualized, Bat for Lashes, Yo Gabba Gabba, a Chris Cunningham audio installation and a national radio show hosted daily by 2manydjs – broadcast on triple j.

 Following the success of his program, in partnership with Vivid Festival and Carriageworks, Pavlovic developed Modulations.
 A program of food, music and art.
-The 2013 event featured The Pet Shop boys and a pop-up restaurant collaboration with cult kitchen Porteno and their favorite rock n roll label from LA, Wild Records.
+The 2013 event featured The Pet Shop boys and a pop-up restaurant collaboration with cult kitchen Porteno and their favourite rock n roll label from LA, Wild Records.